William Heirens: Sidney Sherman investigation

 Another notable false lead was that of Sidney Sherman, a recently discharged Marine who had served in World War II.
 Police had found blond hairs in the back of the Degnan apartment building and nearby was a wire that authorities suspected could have been used as a garrote to strangle Suzanne Degnan.
-Near that was a handkerchief that the police suspected might have been used as a gag to keep Degnan quiet.
+Near that was a handkerchief that the police suspected might have been used as a gag to keep the girl quiet.
 On the handkerchief was a laundry-mark name: S. Sherman.
 The police hoped that perhaps the killer had erred in leaving it behind.
 They searched military records and discovered that a Sidney Sherman lived at the Hyde Park YMCA.
 The police sought him for questioning but discovered that he had vacated the residence without notice and had quit his job without collecting his final paycheck.

 A nationwide manhunt ensued and Sherman was found four days later in Toledo, Ohio.
 He denied ownership of the handkerchief and explained under interrogation that he had eloped with his girlfriend.
 Sherman passed a polygraph test and was later cleared.
-The handkerchief's true owner, Seymour Sherman of New York City, was eventually found.
+The handkerchief's true owner, a Seymour Sherman of New York City, was eventually found.
 He had been abroad when Degnan was murdered and did not know why the handkerchief was found in Chicago.
 The presence of the handkerchief was determined to be a coincidence.

 Ransom calls

 After Suzanne Degnan's disappearance, the Degnan residence received phone calls demanding ransom.
 Local boy Theodore Campbell later said that another local teenager, Vincent Costello, had killed Degnan.
-Costello, who lived several blocks from the Degnans, had been convicted of armed robbery at age 16 and sent to reform school.
+Costello, who lived several blocks from the Degnans, had been convicted of armed robbery at age 16 and been sent to reform school.
 Campbell said that Costello admitted to kidnapping and killing Degnan and had told him to place the phone calls to the Degnans.
 Costello was arrested, but polygraph tests indicated that neither Campbell nor Costello had knowledge of the murder.